Safeguarding is a priority here

 Citygate Church regards safeguarding and good working practice as a priority.
 In the interests of the safety and wellbeing of all children, young people and vulnerable adults, we operate a formal Safeguarding policy.

-Two girls enjoying colouring and crafts during Citygate Kids.
+Two young girls smiling while engaging in colouring and crafts activities during a Citygate Kids session.

-A young girl colouring during Citygate Kids with a young leader supervising her.
+A young girl focused on colouring, with a young leader attentively supervising her during a Citygate Kids session.

-Wide shot of the Citygate Church Bournemouth congregation on a Sunday morning.
+Wide-angle view of the Citygate Church Bournemouth congregation gathered during a Sunday morning service.

 The church is committed to ensuring that everyone working with children, young people or vulnerable adults: